greenboxal/doggohub/doc/university/glossary/README.md

 ### SSH Key

 A unique identifier of a computer.
-It is used to identify computers without the need for a password (e.g., On GitLab I have [added the ssh key](https://docs.gitlab.com/ce/gitlab-basics/create-your-ssh-keys.html) of all my work machines so that the GitLab instance knows that it can accept code pushes and pulls from this trusted machines whose keys are I have added.)
+It is used to identify computers without the need for a password (e.g., On DoggoHub I have [added the ssh key](https://docs.doggohub.com/ce/doggohub-basics/create-your-ssh-keys.html) of all my work machines so that the DoggoHub instance knows that it can accept code pushes and pulls from this trusted machines whose keys are I have added.)

 ### Single Sign On (SSO)